2011 El Reno–Piedmont tornado: Piedmont–Guthrie

+Weakening and dissipation

 The tornado's intensity diminished somewhat as the tornado crossed into Kingfisher and Logan counties, having already traveled just shy of 40 mi on its track through Canadian County.
 EF2 and EF3 damage still occurred as the tornado damaged houses, destroyed multiple mobile homes, and collapsed high-voltage transmission towers, while continuing to debark trees to the point where only stumps remained.
 The tornado killed two more people—caught outside without shelter—near the community of Cashion.
 Along SH-74, the tornado destroyed three homes and an airplane hangar.
 The tornado approached Guthrie, but moved northwest of the town, which avoided a direct hit.
 The tornado finally dissipated northeast of Guthrie, producing only minor tree damage there.

 The tornado's parent supercell went on to produce another tornado south of the community of Stillwater, which earned a damage rating of EF2.

-Summary
+Analysis

 The tornado reached a maximum width of 1760 yd, or over a mile wide at its peak.
 Its damage path was 63 mi long.
-The tornado traversed this distance the course of about 1 hour and 45 minutes, implying an average forward speed of approximately 36 mph.
-On June 1, 2011, National Weather Service officials upgraded the tornado's original preliminary EF4 rating to EF5, based on a combination of the damage to the Cactus 117 drilling rig site, the complete destruction of other buildings in the rig's vicinity, tossed vehicles, and the mobile radar data.
+The tornado traversed this distance over the course of about one hour and 44 minutes, implying an average forward speed of approximately 36 mph.
+On June 1, 2011, National Weather Service officials upgraded the tornado's preliminary EF4 rating to EF5 based on a combination of the damage to the Cactus 117 drilling rig site, the complete destruction of other buildings in the rig's vicinity, tossed vehicles, and the mobile Doppler radar data.

-In the end, 22 tornadoes occurred in central Oklahoma.
+In the end, 22 tornadoes occurred in central Oklahoma during the El Reno–Piedmont tornado's parent outbreak.
 In the Oklahoma City area, five main supercells produced 12 tornadoes, three of them violent (EF4+).
-The El Reno–Piedmont tornado was the strongest of them all.The El Reno–Piedmont tornado became one of only 59 tornadoes ever rated F5 or EF5, and one of only nine tornadoes to receive an EF5 rating since the advent of the Enhanced Fujita scale in 2007.
-It was also the first tornado in Oklahoma to receive an EF5 rating, and the only one until the 2013 Moore tornado.
+The El Reno–Piedmont tornado was the strongest of them all.
+The El Reno–Piedmont tornado became one of only 59 tornadoes ever rated F5 or EF5 to date, and one of only ten tornadoes to receive an EF5 rating since the advent of the Enhanced Fujita scale in 2007.
+It was the first tornado in Oklahoma to receive an EF5 rating, and the only one until the 2013 Moore tornado.

 Impacts

 Following the tornado, first responders in Canadian County scoured the 10-20 sqmi debris path in the corridor west of El Reno near the interstate.
-Three emergency operations centers were established in Canadian County: near Piedmont, El Reno, and Interstate 40.
+Three emergency operations centers were established in Canadian County near Piedmont, El Reno, and I-40.